Padma Kuppa: Career

 Kuppa is a founding member of the Troy-area Interfaith Group, as well as the local Bharatiya Temple's Outreach Committee.
 She has served as a board member and advisory board member of the Women's Interfaith Solutions for Dialogue and Outreach in Detroit (WISDOM).
 She became board president of the Troy Historical Society, which oversees the Troy Historic Village, in October 2018.

 Kuppa worked with Chrysler as a mechanical engineer and project manager for over five years.
 She later worked as a business analyst at Ally Financial.
 Kuppa served on the City of Troy's Planning Commission from 2015 to 2018, having been appointed by the mayor and confirmed by the city council.
 She was later elected to serve on the city's Zoning Board of Appeals from 2017 to 2018.

 In 2018, Kuppa was elected to the Michigan House of Representatives.
 She assumed office in 2019 for the 100th Michigan Legislature, representing House District 41, which encompasses the cities of Troy and Clawson.
 A Democrat, Kuppa defeated Republican Doug Tietz in the general election, earning 51.3 percent of the vote versus 48.7 percent for Tietz.
 Kuppa's predecessor, term-limited Republican Martin Howrylak, attended her swearing-in ceremony.
 During her first term, Kuppa was named Assistant Whip for her caucus.
 She was also selected to serve on the Energy Committee and the Local Government and Municipal Finance Committee.

 In 2020, Kuppa won re-election against Republican Andrew Sosnoski in the general election.
 She earned 55.04 percent of the vote to Sosnoski's 44.96 percent.
 For the 101st Michigan Legislature during her second term, Kuppa was selected to serve on the Tax Policy Committee and Rules and Competitiveness Committee, in addition to returning to serve on the Local Government and Municipal Finance Committee.
 She was also selected to serve as an alternate member for the Michigan Legislative Council.
 In 2021, Kuppa received the Michigan United Cerebral Palsy Public Policy Award for her work with the disability and business communities.

 In 2022, Kuppa unsuccessfully ran for the Michigan Senate in the new 9th Senate District following the decennial redistricting process.

 Personal life

-Kuppa resides in Troy, Michigan with her husband, Sudhakar Tadepalli.
+Kuppa resides in Troy, Michigan, with her husband, Sudhakar Tadepalli.
 They have two children.

 Kuppa is Hindu and a member of the Bharatiya Temple of Metropolitan Detroit.
-She is multi-lingual and speaks English, Hindi, and Telugu; the latter of which is the most spoken minority language in the district that Kuppa represents.
+She is multi-lingual and speaks English, Telugu, and Hindi; the latter of which is the most spoken minority language in the district that Kuppa represents.